 A scripture passage that has shaped Don's life is Galatians 3:28 because it reminds him of the children's song, "We are all precious in his sight."
 Don believes that if we live out Jesus' great commandment to "love others as we love ourselves" the kindness and respect of others would go a long way in healing our world.

+Timothy serves as senior pastor of Wilshire Baptist Church in Dallas, Texas.
 A native of Jones, Oklahoma, Timothy attended Adrian College where he received his B.A. in Religious Studies with a focus in Feminist Ethics before earning his Master of Divinity degree from Yale University’s School of Divinity.
-Currently, he is pursuing his Doctorate of Ministry degree at Emory University’s Candler School of Theology.
-Prior to his current role as Senior Minister at Emerywood Baptist Church, Timothy served churches in Michigan, Connecticut, and Texas.
+Currently, he previously served as Senior Minister at Emerywood Baptist Church in High Point, N.C.
+Timothy has served churches in Michigan, Connecticut, and Texas.
 When he’s not chasing around his horse-size sheepdogs, Frankie and Cardozo, you can find him searching for the best pie with his wife Valerie Lott.

 Katherine received a Master’s degree (MPS) in ecology and theology from Loyola University – a leader in ministry education on behalf of creation care.
 Her extensive experience working in the non-profit sector as a program manager, as well as her time spent living and working in a developing country, have left her with a profound sense of responsibility for the poor and the marginalized, especially those who are adversely affected by climate disruption and environmental degradation.
 As the former Minister of Missions and Faith Formation at Trinity Baptist Church, Conyers, Georgia, Katherine is uniquely situated to lead Baptists and others to a more biblically-based understanding of our responsibility to the created world.